NullTale/GiLight2D/README.md

-## What is it
+## What is it?
 In practice, this is an approach to lighting with rays, in which glow and shadows are created naturally, and the number of light sources is not limited.<br>
-Implemented quite enough options, tested with unity 2021 and 2022 versions.<br>
+Implemented quite enough options, tested with Unity 2022.<br>

 #### Some of the options
 * fixed resolution for pixel art.